Alliance University (New York City): Academics

-Undergraduate degrees in 41 majors include Associate in Arts, Associate in Science, Bachelor of Arts, Bachelor of Science, Bachelor of Music, and Bachelor of Sacred Music.
-Graduate degrees include Master of Business Administration, Master of Arts, Master of Science, Master of Divinity, Master of Professional Studies, and Doctor of Ministry.

-In spring 2013, Alliance University graduated its first baccalaureates awarded with a degree in nursing.
-The nursing program includes traditional four-year coursework and prepares students to work in hospitals around the world.
+In spring 2013, Alliance University graduated its first nursing degree students.

-Alliance University, through a collaboration with Hudson Link for Higher Education in Prison, provides a Bachelor of Science degree in organizational management to incarcerated individuals at Fishkill Correctional Facility in Beacon, New York and at Sing Sing Correctional Facility in Ossining, New York.
+Through a collaboration with Hudson Link for Higher Education in Prison, Alliance University provided a Bachelor of Science program in organizational management to incarcerated individuals at Fishkill Correctional Facility in Beacon, New York and at Sing Sing Correctional Facility in Ossining, New York.
+In 2015, the school graduated 24 inmates.
+With the closure of Alliance, Bard College, through their Bard Prison Initiative, began accepting incarcerated Alliance students as transfer students.